Updated September 2, 2023

 Christmas trees, firecrackers, and skateboards are sold mainly in winter, whereas beach wear and rafting boats draw customers in summer.
 If the sellers do not shift from one to another wisely, they become unemployed after a particular season.

 For instance, due to holidays, the last five Decembers in the US have seen an increase in employment by more than 200,000.
-However, the number equally declined when the season was over, leading to seasonal unemployment.
+However, the number declined equally when the season ended, leading to seasonal unemployment.

 Causes of Seasonal Unemployment